 Sit On Top – Best For Ocean Fishing, Great for all other

-Sit In – For Lakes, harder to fish on shakey water, low manueverability
+Sit In – For Lakes, harder to fish on shakey water, low maneuverability

-Sea kayaks are ideal for those long distance trips and adventurous journeys into the open sea and are intended to be used by a variety of users who have various styles.
-Sea kayaks come in different sizes, and they require a particular level of skill to master.
-They are intentionally designed for straight tracking and have an efficient hull form that makes them ideal for long distance travel and open crossings.
+Sea kayaks are ideal for long-distance and adventurous journeys into the open sea and are intended for use by various users with various styles.
+Sea kayaks come in different sizes, requiring a particular skill level to master.
+They are intentionally designed for straight tracking and have an efficient hull form that makes them ideal for long-distance travel and open crossings.

-The sea kayak design is geared towards long distance traveling and is often associated with more experienced users.
-The design can be made from a range of materials and has additional features that make is fit for any condition and terrain.
-When choosing an appropriate sea kayak, consider the length, width and cargo capacity before you purchase.
+The sea kayak design is geared towards long-distance traveling and is often associated with more experienced users.
+The design can be made from various materials and has additional features that fit any condition and terrain.
+When choosing an appropriate sea kayak, consider the length, width, and cargo capacity before you purchase.

 Kayaks for Racing